EVENTS

 2nd Annual Read to Succeed Luncheon

-On Saturday, April 5, 2009 -- BCDI-Iowa hosted our second annual Read to Succeed Luncheon.
+On Saturday, April 5, 2025 -- BCDI-Iowa hosted our second annual Read to Succeed Luncheon.
 Wow!
 What a major success!
 Seeing more than 100 King Elementary School students, their principal, Renita Lord, family, and community members at the Polk County Senior Citizens Center was heartwarming.
 Additionally, we were very pleased that elected officials attended: Our mayor, Connie Boesen; Iowa State Senator Izaiah Knox; Iowa House Representatives Heather Matson and Rob Johnson.
 Des Moines Public School Board members Dr. Skylar Mayberry-Mayes, Jenna Knox, and Maria Alonzo showed up to support and celebrate the children we serve at King.
-Finally, BCDI-Iowa reading volunteers who tutor King's third graders in reading supported the children.
+Finally, BCDI-Iowa reading volunteers who tutor King's third graders in reading provided support to the children.

 - The community met and visited with our National Black Child Development Institute leaders, Rev. Terrance McKinley, Vice President of Movement Building and Strategy, and Kerron Kalloo, Director of Community Engagement, who spent three days with BCDI-Iowa members, stakeholders, and community members.